oshaughnessy/sierramountainll/_pages/parents.md

 Note that optic yellow, white, or other colors are all permitted.

-The league must use [approved balls](https://www.littleleague.org/partnerships/licensing/shop-little-league-products/on-field/) during games, but any ball of the right size should be adequate for personal practice.
+The league must use [approved balls](https://www.littleleague.org/partnerships/licensing/shop-little-league-products/on-field/) during games, but any ball of the right size should be fine for personal practice.

 Please see Rule 1.09 of the [official Little League Softball rules](https://www.littleleague.org/playing-rules/rules-regulations-policies/){:target="blank"}